-Dr. Kodwo "Kojo" Annan joined Georgia Gwinnett College (GGC) in fall 2014 as an associate professor of mathematics from Minot State University.
+Dr. Kodwo "Kojo" Annan joined Georgia Gwinnett College (GGC) in fall 2014 from Minot State University.
 He received his bachelor’s degree in mathematics from Kwame Nkrumah University of Science & Technology (KNUST), Ghana; his master’s degree in applied mathematics from University of Bergen, Norway; another master’s degree in curriculum and instructions from the University of Vermont and his doctorate in mathematical sciences from the University of Vermont.
 Annan has other degrees, diplomas, certifications and awards to display when necessary.

 The strengths Annan brings to GGC are his love for teaching and undergraduate research, his passion for students and learning and his dedication towards students’ success.
 He uses his strong interdisciplinary background and good researched-based teaching practices to make mathematics applicable to all students by bringing real-world experiences into his classroom.
 He believes that ALL students can learn mathematics if appropriate instructional strategies are applied, meaningful and relevant examples are used, best possible learning environment are created, and proper evaluation, assessments and reflection are made.
 The best mathematics teaching practice Annan uses in his mathematics classrooms is about introducing students to a conceptual framework with which they can begin to make sense of, understand and actively inspire learning.
 This practice inspires students to develop stronger competencies in critical observation and thinking, interest in mathematics and reflect intelligently about mathematics and its application to real world problems.